Widge-5/Sinden_RPi_Emus/README.md

 - **Born to Fight** (borntofi) - Better accuracy
 - **ClayBuster** (claybust) - Better accuracy
 - **Invasion: The Abductors** (invasnab) - Perfect accuracy and working reload (must choose "fixed (bottom right)" in the "lightgun offscreen position" core option)
+- **Poka Poka Satan** (ppsatan) - Perfect accuracy between crosshair and gun sight.
+Need to display all 3 monitors on screen.
+Port 1 gun aims at right screen, and Port 2 gun aims at left screen.
+Need to keep trigger pulled briefly for shot to register.
+This can give the impression of inaccurate shots.
+In all game modes, either one gun must be assigned to control ports 1 and 2 or two guns must be used.

 **lr-mame-StormedBubbles**
 - **New core option** (lightgun offscreen position) - Determine the corner in which all offscreen shots are fired (top left or bottom right), or allow the cursor to move freely along the screen edges